thegooddocsproject/templates/logging/about-logging.md

 You complete the sections as they relate to your logs and logging pipelines.

 You don't need to describe the mandatory logging parameters sent by default to the log pipeline.
-These parameters should be defined in higher-level reference documentation for your project.
+Define these parameters in higher-level reference documentation for your project.

 Only describe the parameters unique to your application or common parameters that are being reused from other applications.